dbeandrzej/File-Manager-Component/README.md

 # File Manager Component  (Oracle APEX Plugin)
-This is a simple file input that give you file browser capabilities like never before - eg. put your files on Amazon S3 cloud.
+This is a simple file input that gives you file browser capabilities like never before - eg. put your files on Amazon S3 cloud.
+Advantages:
-Main features:
 * does not need database to upload files;
 * does not need Oracle Wallet;
 * high performance, dependend only on yours connection speed.